ChidiRnweke/blog/src/articles/scala3py4.md

 	...
 ```

-To work with this `PositiveFloat`, we need a bit of setup:
+To work with this `PositiveFloat`, we need a bit of setup.
+Inside this object `Float` is the same as `PositiveFloat`:

 ```scala
 object PositiveFloat: